Symposium organisers: Dr Dawn Woolley, Isabel Benton and Professor Samantha Broadhead

-Building on our successful symposium in October 2016, we are excited to announce our second, one- day symposium at Leeds Arts University continuing the dialogue on how to expand communities of sustainable practice within and beyond art and design schools.
+Building on our successful symposiums in 2016 and 2018 we are excited to announce our third symposium at Leeds Arts University on 14-15 October 2021, continuing the dialogue on how to expand communities of sustainable practice within and beyond art and design schools.

 Communities of sustainable practice are groups or networks of educators, designers, artists, craftspeople, researchers and students who aim to place sustainability concerns at the heart of their practice.
 Through the symposium we want to provide a space for people involved in such initiatives to effectively network and strategise together in order to enhance the positive impact and reach of what they do.

 Tickets for the symposium will be available from September.

 Call for papers

 We are particularly interested in the following: